Eating Disorders Programs

 For LEAP, the program's emblem is a turtle helping to remind patients during their recovery process that's not the size of the step that counts, it is the direction.

-PREP aims to support those who have already begun their journey of recovery and to help consolidate skills in replacing eating disorder behaviours with a greater sense of autonomy and self-directedness.
+PREP supports those who have already begun their journey of recovery and helps consolidate skills in replacing eating disorder behaviours with a greater sense of autonomy and self-directedness.
 PREP also focuses on supporting patients learn new life skills to help move toward living a more fulfilled life.

 Treatment will be tailored to the individual and their particular vulnerabilities and strengths with an emphasis on the whole person and their unique history.